-Turtle Dove is the fastest declining UK species, and is one of five species with a long-term decline of 90% or more.
+Spotted Flycatcher became the sixth species showing a long-term decline of 90% or greater this year.

-In the current report, there are 28 species for which our best long-term trends show statistically significant population declines of greater than 50% over periods of 32-50 years (see Latest long-term alerts).
+In the current report, there are 28 species for which our best long-term trends show statistically significant population declines of greater than 50% over periods of 31- 51 years (see Latest long-term alerts).

-These are Little Grebe, Grey Partridge, Lapwing, Redshank, Woodcock, Snipe, Turtle Dove, Cuckoo, Little Owl, Willow Tit, Marsh Tit, Skylark, House Martin, Willow Warbler, Whitethroat, Starling, Mistle Thrush, Spotted Flycatcher, Nightingale, House Sparrow, Tree Sparrow, Yellow Wagtail, Tree Pipit, Greenfinch, Linnet, Lesser Redpoll, Yellowhammer and Corn Bunting (taxonomic order).
+These are Grey Partridge, Lapwing, Redshank, Woodcock, Snipe, Turtle Dove, Cuckoo, Little Owl, Willow Tit, Marsh Tit, Skylark, House Martin, Willow Warbler, Whitethroat, Starling, Mistle Thrush, Spotted Flycatcher, Nightingale, House Sparrow, Tree Sparrow, Yellow Wagtail, Meadow Pipit, Tree Pipit, Greenfinch, Linnet, Lesser Redpoll, Yellowhammer and Corn Bunting (taxonomic order).

-Little Grebe and House Martin have been added to this list in the current report as the declines are again statistically significant; both species previously raised a formal alert in BirdTrends 2017 report but did not do so last year due to the wide confidence intervals around the estimates.
+Meadow Pipit has been added to this list in the current report as the 51-year decline is now greater than 50%Little Grebe raised a formal alert in both the 2017 and 2019 reports but has been dropped from the list again this year as the trend is no longer statistically significant due to the wide confidence intervals around the estimates.

 One further species shows a non-significant decline greater than 50% over a long timescale.
-Change for Lesser Spotted Woodpecker is non-significant over the longest period but only because data are sparse and monitoring ceased in 1999; a further strong decline has since been logged by Atlas data.
+Change forLesser Spotted Woodpecker is non-significant over the longest period but only because data are sparse and monitoring ceased in 1999; a further strong decline has since been logged by Atlas data.

-The steepest long-term populations declines we have measured are for Turtle Dove, Tree Sparrow, Nightingale, Willow Tit and Grey Partridge, which have all declined by 90% or more since 1967, as, almost certainly, has Lesser Spotted Woodpecker.
+The steepest long-term populations declines we have measured are forTurtle Dove, Tree Sparrow, Nightingale, Grey Partridge, Willow Tit and Spotted Flycatcher, which have all declined by 90% or more since 1967, as, almost certainly, has Lesser Spotted Woodpecker.
 Turtle Dove shows the biggest decline of any species in this report (98%) and its rate of decline suggests it may soon disappear as a British breeding bird.

-These 28 species that have halved in population size outweigh the 20 species found to show an equivalent increase, i.e. a doubling of population size, over similar periods.
-The gap between the numbers of species halving and doubling over the long-term has increased by five species in this year's report.
-Unusual weather conditions caused decreases for many species in 2018 (the "Beast from the East" and strong adverse winds affecting summer migrants) (Harris et al. 2019), and several species close to the boundaries have changed category.
-These changes are likely to be temporary and the gap is expected to reduce again in future years assuming that such unusual conditions do not become more frequent.
+These 28 species that have halved in population size outweigh the 21 species found to show an equivalent increase, i.e. a doubling of population size, over similar periods.
+The gap between the numbers of species halving and doubling over the long-term has decreased by one species in this year's report.

-Except for Little Owl, which as an introduced species is not eligible, and Whitethroat, which has shown sustained, though still limited, recovery following considerable losses in the late 1960s, all but one of these rapidly declining species already benefit from listing as either red or amber Birds of Conservation Concern (PSoB/BoCC4).
+Except for Whitethroat, which has shown sustained, though still limited, recovery following considerable losses in the late 1960s, all but one of these rapidly declining species already benefit from listing as either red or amber Birds of Conservation Concern (PSoB/BoCC4).
 The other exception is the green-listed Greenfinch, which raises a high alert after a rapid decline in the last ten years, following a period of sustained population increases during the 1980s and 1990s.

-Four species listed as amber after the 2015 review (BoCC4) arguably meet red-list criteria for breeding population decline: these are Snipe, Redshank, House Martin and Willow Warbler.
+Four species listed as amber after the 2015 review (BoCC4) arguably meet red-list criteria for breeding population decline: these areRedshank, House Martin, Willow Warbler and Meadow Pipit.
+Snipe, which is currently amber-listed though not for population decline, also arguably now meets red-list criteria, although it should be noted that the WBS/WBBS decline reported for this species is based on a small sample.

-A further nine species raise lower-level concern, as a result of statistically significant long-term declines of between 25% and 50%.
-These are common Sandpiper, Tawny Owl, Sedge Warbler, Garden Warbler, Song Thrush, Dunnock, Grey Wagtail, Meadow Pipit and Bullfinch.
-These species are already on the amber list on account of their population declines, except for Song Thrush and Grey Wagtail which are red listed, and Sedge Warbler and Garden Warbler which for now both remain on the green list.
-Populations Common Sandpiper and Tawny Owl have been in recent decline, whereas the more sustained recent increases by Song Thrush, Dunnock and Bullfinch have been insufficient to fully reverse earlier declines.
-Numbers of Sedge Warbler, Garden Warbler, Grey Wagtail and Meadow Pipit have fluctuated recently.
+A further seven species raise lower-level concern, as a result of statistically significant long-term declines of between 25% and 50%.
+These areCommon Sandpiper, Sedge Warbler, Song Thrush, Dipper, Dunnock, Grey Wagtail and Bullfinch.
+These species are already on the amber list on account of their population declines, except for Song Thrush and Grey Wagtail which are red listed, andSedge Warbler which for now remains on the green list.
+PopulationsCommon Sandpiper have been in recent decline, whereas the more sustained recent increases by Song Thrush, Dunnock and Bullfinch have been insufficient to fully reverse earlier declines.
+Numbers of Sedge Warbler and Grey Wagtail have fluctuated recently.